Co-Spiritual Directors

 Max Johnson | Meditation Instructor

-Max is the Program Manager, and a Meditation Facilitator, at WIMC.
-He enjoys practicing samatha-vipassanā meditation and studying ancient Buddhist meditation texts in the Pāḷi language.
-He has supported meditators all over the world as the Coordinator at the Sirimangalo International Buddhist Meditation Society, as a Teacher and Instructional Technologist at the UMass Center for Mindfulness, and as a copyeditor for Venerable Kumāra Bhikkhu, Luangpor Pramote Pamojjo, and Bhante Yuttadhammo Bhikkhu.
+He has supported meditators all over the world as the Coordinator at the Sirimangalo International Buddhist Meditation Society, as a Teacher and Instructional Technologist at the UMass Center for Mindfulness, as a Teacher at the Redding Center for Mindfulness and Insight Meditation/Wat Sati-Ma, and as a copyeditor for Venerable Kumāra Bhikkhu, Luangpor Pramote Pamojjo, and Bhante Yuttadhammo Bhikkhu.
 Max was a classroom teacher for 14 years, working in various settings including public schools, therapeutic assessment programs, and juvenile detention centers.
-He showed particular interest in collaborating with clinical therapists and psychologists to support students suffering from depression, anxiety, and other mental health conditions.
-Max is currently an Administrator for the Digital Pāḷi Tools organization, which develops software to explore the Pāḷi language.
-He teaches meditation to children, adults, and businesses, and is qualified by Brown University to teach Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT).

-• Kristin Vaughn | Meditation Facilitator
+Kristin Vaughn | Meditation Facilitator

 Kristin Vaughn was introduced to Insight Meditation in 2007 at a retreat that was co-led by Sharon Salzberg and Krishna Das.
 This introduction led to many week-long and ten-day retreats at the Insight Meditation Society in Barre, MA.
 In 2014, Kristin completed a year-long Mindfulness Meditation Teacher program offered in the UK by The Mindfulness Institute, led by Mark Coleman and Martin Aylward.
 In 2017, after working with Mark Coleman for several years, Kristin began sitting meditation with Chris Crotty.
 Kristin has also completed trainings for MBSR, Somatic Experiencing, the Path of Freedom curriculum (a course specifically designed for incarcerated individuals), and is a certified 1500 hour Baptiste Yoga instructor.
 Most recently, Kristin has assisted Chris Crotty's 2025 three-month retreat at Barre Center for Buddhist Studies.
 She and her husband reside in both Mystic, CT and Seabrook, NH, and for several years Kristin has been deeply involved in the equine community in Hamilton and Wenham.

-• Anu Rao Pillai | Practice Leader
+Anu Rao | Practice Leader

 Anu has explored various forms of meditation since her college years and returned to a more regular practice after discovering the Wenham Insight Meditation Center in 2015.
 While navigating a busy corporate career and raising two children, she has found the supportive local community essential for sustaining and deepening her mindful awareness amidst the busyness of daily life.